A few slides

 The two main slides in this file are explained in Part Three of Types of knowledge and what they allow us to see.
 Even with this explanation, they may be hard to understand unless one has some prior understanding of Sri Aurobindo's Integral Psychology.
 Possible introductions might be A. S. Dalal's A Greater Psychology, or the overview given in the next set of slides read together with Self and personality in Sri Aurobindo's yoga.

-A short overview of the terms used in these slides can be found in: Self and personality in Sri Aurobindo's yoga: An overview of his terminology
+A short overview of the terms used in these slides can be found in: Self and personality in Sri Aurobindo's yoga: An overview of his terminology.
+A much more extensive explanation is available in The self and the structure of the personality.

 This is a single slide that depicts in a highly simplified way the relationship between the various terms Sri Aurobindo uses to describe the "Planes and Parts of the Being".
 The subject has been dealt with in some more detail in the previous two sets of slides.
-An explanation of the terms used in this map of the Self and the personality can be found in: Self and personality in Sri Aurobindo's yoga: An overview of his terminology.
+A short explanation of the terms used in this map of the Self and the personality can be found in: Self and personality in Sri Aurobindo's yoga: An overview of his terminology.
+A much more extensive explanation is available in The self and the structure of the personality.

 Faith and love for the Divine play a central role in sadhana and deserve perhaps a larger role in Psychology as well.